sardana-org/sardana-questionnaire/results.md

 ##### Comment #3

-The user interface in Spock emulates to a large extent the the one of speck.
-It would be nice to get more speck features, e.g. the possibility to print sevral command in one line. ( I am aware that I can write my own  script that emulates whatever I like )
+The user interface in Spock emulates to a large extent the the one of SPEC.
+It would be nice to get more SPEC features, e.g. the possibility to print several command in one line. ( I am aware that I can write my own  script that emulates whatever I like )

 ----